-The Old Stone House, an historic building nestled at the foot of the Port Hills, is to be restored.
+The Old Stone House is an historic building nestled at the foot of the Port Hills.

 The Old Stone House was built in 1870 by Sir John Cracroft Wilson to house the native Indian and Eurasian employees who travelled with him to New Zealand from India.
 Born in India himself, Wilson was educated in England and returned to India to work as a magistrate.

 In 1854, with his health in decline, Wilson had taken extended leave and travelled to Australia.
 Not finding Australia to his liking, he continued on to New Zealand where he took leases out on three Canterbury stations and purchased 108 hectares of swampy land he named Cashmere after his favourite Indian region of Kashmir.
 After undertaking work to drain the swamps and build his Cashmere estate, Cracroft, Wilson returned to India and left the running of the Cashmere estate to his son.